 There is a wide range of accommodations in and around Windsor.
 The heart of the town includes several bed and breakfasts, while you’ll find a motel and hotel just outside town.
 There is also camping available nearby.

 Places to eat in Windsor

-Haliburton House is also the current home to the Windsor Hockey Heritage Centre, showcasing some of the area’s connection to hockey history, including hockey memorabilia, local hockey legends, and hockey jerseys and equipment from the past.
+- Haliburton House is also home to the Windsor Hockey Heritage Centre, showcasing some of the area’s connection to hockey history, including hockey memorabilia, local hockey legends, and hockey jerseys and equipment from the past.
 The exhibit also features the Starr Trophy and highlights the diversity in hockey, featuring the contributions of women, Mi’kmaq and African Nova Scotians to the sport.